davidsvale/calculate-accessibility/README.md

 ## Input files
 `OD_Matrix.csv` : file with OD matrix (1054 Origins x 1054 Destinations)
+Please note this file is zipped, so you need to unzippit first.

 `DestinationData.csv`: file with data for opportunities found at destinations (in this example residents at each destination)